JoJolM/Soc_Rob_project/README.md

 This is an implementation of a TAMER agent, converted from a standard Q-learning agent using the steps provided by Knox [here](http://www.cs.utexas.edu/users/bradknox/kcap09/Knox_and_Stone,_K-CAP_2009.html).

+## TAMER_v2

+A project made in collaboration with Carjin and myself to change the learning method from a binary evaluative method to a demonstrative method where we would make the human pick the actions for one or more episodes and then use those as the training set.

 ## How to run